The Star Formation History of WLM from Asymptotic Giant Branch Stars and The Discovery of a Candidate Accreted System in its Outer Disk: Methodology

 \section{Methodology}

 To measure the AGB star SFH of WLM, we followed the procedure outlined in \citetalias{Lee25}, which we briefly summarize here.

 First, we fit the CMD using the CMD-modeling software package \texttt{MATCH} (Version 2.7; \citealt{Dolphin02, Dolphin12, Dolphin13, Dolphin16}). \texttt{MATCH} recovers a system's SFH by finding the linear combination of synthetic CMDs that best match the observed CMD.
-We generated custom single stellar population (SSP) models constructed from the \texttt{COLIBRI} AGB stellar isochrones (version \texttt{S\_37}; \citealt{Bressan12, Tang14, Chen14, Chen15, Marigo17, Pastorelli19, Pastorelli20}).
+We generated single stellar population (SSP) models constructed from the \texttt{COLIBRI} AGB stellar isochrones (version \texttt{S\_37}; \citealt{Bressan12, Tang14, Chen14, Chen15, Marigo17, Pastorelli19, Pastorelli20}).
 These \texttt{COLIBRI} models were calibrated using observations of AGB stars in the LMC and SMC, the latter of which has a similar metallicity to WLM.
+These models were then folded into MATCH using one of its modes \citep[e.g.,][]{Rosenfield17} to incorporate models or CMDs that are not already internally available to it.